 The total yield of this tomato powder recipe, which starts with six 14.5 ounce cans of diced tomatoes, is approximately twenty-four tablespoons of tomato powder, enough for ten to twelve backpacking meals that call for sauce.

-Photo above: 2½ tablespoons of tomato powder rehydrated back into thick sauce with ½ cup boiled water.
+Photo: 2½ tablespoons of tomato powder (right) back into thick sauce (left) with ½ cup boiled water.

 Combine ¼ cup (40 g) tomato powder with 1¼ cups of water.
 Bring to a light boil and then remove pot from heat.
 Wait fifteen minutes or longer.
 Sauce thickens with time.
 Add more water a tablespoon at a time for a thinner sauce.
 Stir in a spoonful of extra virgin olive oil if desired.
 This amount will be enough for two to three servings of pasta, depending on how saucy you like your pasta.